 Some accessories more likely to prove useful are wool felt, or fleece insoles (particularly when worn in combination with regular insoles) and toe-warmers packs.

 To keep your feet warm, both of these can provide a much-needed boost to temps inside your boot without limiting breathability.
 They’re also very cheap, so if they turn out not to be your bag, then you can discard them without too much regret as the wasted expense.

-In most parts of the world, cold weather hiking conditions are typically not favorable to warm feet.
-As demonstrated in the above guide, however, there are plenty of ways to counter the cold weather’s attempts to turn our feet to frozen lumps of icy flesh.
+In most parts of the world, cold-weather hiking conditions are typically not favorable to warm feet.
+As demonstrated in the above guide, however, there are plenty of ways to counter the cold weather’s attempts to turn our feet into frozen lumps of icy flesh.

 So, how did you like our list?